kandelvijaya/website/content/drafts/readingWritingFiles.md

++++
+author = "kandelvijaya"
+date = "2017-03-12T17:16:52+01:00"
+description = "GTX March 2017."
+draft = "true"
+tags = ["gtx", "git", "terminal", "XCode"] title = "GTX March: Basic tips"

++++

 # Reading and Writing Files from Playground

 ## What is sandboxing?
 - Limiting the resources including storage, ports, permission to the application.
 - Good to run a third party software without having the device infected.
 - Every process runs in their own region and limits making no cross pollination, infection and so on.
 - Web browser typically runs in a sandbox mode.